rmzs0711/gsoc2022-proposal-haskell/README.md

 ### 30 July - 7 August ###

-Explore `hlint` and `completions` plugins and investigate another servers, to figure it out, why they don't have change annotations yet.
+Explore `hlint` and `completions` plugins and investigate other servers, to figure out, why they don't have change annotations yet.

 ### 8 August - 22 August ###